-Last Saturday, Lagos played host to the Lagos City Marathon.
-The 40km marathon route started at the National Stadium, Surulere and ended at Eko-Atlantic in Victoria Island.
-A marathon can be a grueling test in mental and physical endurance and with temperature levels on the day averaging 27 degrees celsuis (81 degrees Farenheit) with humidity levels at 89%, the race was not one for the faint hearted.
+Every year, Lagos plays host to the Lagos City Marathon.
+The 40km marathon route starts at the National Stadium, Surulere, and ends at Eko-Atlantic in Victoria Island.
+A marathon can be a grueling test in mental and physical endurance and with temperature levels in Lagos averaging 27 degrees Celsius (81 degrees Fahrenheit) with humidity levels at 89%, the race is usually not one for the faint-hearted.
 The entrepreneurship journey which is sometimes defined as "the pursuit of an opportunity, gap or need" can be a difficult path for most.
 Here are 5 tips on marathon preparation that can also apply to your helping you on your entrepreneurship journey.

 - Start Small

 According to rei.com, starting with a few shorter races i.e. 2km, 5km, 10km, or even a half marathon—is an excellent way to prepare physically and mentally for a first marathon.
 So it is with launching a startup.
 Starting small enables you to test your ideas, get a good understanding of the market so that you can scale appropriately using the learnings from your initial experience.

 According to Chinese philosopher Laozi, "The Journey of a 1000 miles begins with a footstep".
 Before attempting to run in any marathon, a runner needs to have a training programme that helps to safely build their physical stamina and strength to withstand the eventual marathon feat.
 An entrepreneur needs to take time and effort to fully understand the market and industry he/she wants to operate in.
 Time is relative in this context and may mean a few weeks for some businesses and months or years for others.
 However, with experience overtime and continuous knowledge and growth, business risks are better managed and prepared for.